Category: portfolio theory

 Idiosyncratic risk

-What is idiosyncratic risk?
-It is the type of risk that affects either a single security such as a stock or a small group of securities.
+Idiosyncratic risk is the type of risk that affects either a single security such as a stock or a small group of securities.
 This is in contrast to systematic risk, which affects all risky securities in a particular market.
-The word “idiosyncratic” does not commonly feature in daily language.
-Many people may…
+The word “idiosyncratic” is not commonly used in daily language. ln fact, idiosyncratic risk is often…

 -